jakesoulier/DataStructuresProj/2-LinkedList.md

 ## Implementation
 Let's think of a real-world example of a linked list.
 This always helps me understand principles and see the importance of them.
 Maybe you will start to see examples of linked lists in your day-to-day life!
 Here's a real-life example:

 Imagine you are listening to your music library on shuffle.
 Each time you skip or finish a song, a new, random song starts to play and is added to a linked list.
 The last song points to your new song.
 If you listen to multiple songs, you can go back a couple songs to one you were previously enjoying by pressing reverse and going back song by song.
-All of the previous songs are still pointed to each other.
+All the previous songs are still pointed to each other.
 Another reason this is a linked list is the new song is not added until you finish your current song, just like a linked list.
 They have data added to them at runtime.

 Here is an image example of a linked list: